Come Outside (song)

 "Come Outside" is a song written by Charles Blackwell.
 A recording credited to Mike Sarne with accompaniment directed by Charles Blackwell featuring Wendy Richard reached number one in the UK Singles Chart in 1962.
-The track stayed at No.1 for a fortnight during the weeks commencing 28 June and 5 July 1962.
+The track stayed at number one for a fortnight during the weeks commencing 28 June and 5 July 1962.
 The song was placed twelfth on the chart of overall single sales for the calendar year 1962 in the UK.

+According to an article in The Daily Telegraph dated 9 May 1998, and cited by Songfacts, the song was originally intended by Blackwell to be a solo.
+Wendy Richard, then a secretary for the producer Robert Stigwood, was making comments from her desk during the production process and Stigwood decided to include her on the record, apparently despite objections from Blackwell.